The way that the MOT test works in England, Scotland and Wales changed on Sunday 20 May 2018.

 What it means about the item

 How it affects your MOT result

 A direct and immediate risk to road safety or has a serious impact on the environment.

 Do not drive the vehicle until it’s been repaired.
+Fail

 It may affect the vehicle’s safety, put other road users at risk or have an impact on the environment.

 Repair it immediately.
 Fail

 No significant effect on the safety of the vehicle or impact on the environment.

 Repair as soon as possible.
 Pass

 It could become more serious in the future.

 Monitor and repair it if necessary.
 Pass

 It meets the minimum legal standard.

 Make sure it continues to meet the standard.
+Pass

 2. Stricter rules for diesel car emissions

-There will be stricter limits for emissions from diesel cars with a diesel particulate filter (
+There are stricter limits for emissions from diesel cars with a diesel particulate filter (

-A DPF captures and stores exhaust soot to reduce emissions from diesel cars.
+DPF captures and stores exhaust soot to reduce emissions from diesel cars.

 Check your car’s handbook if you don’t know if your car has a

 Your vehicle will get a major fault if the MOT tester:

 can see smoke of any colour coming from the exhaust

 finds evidence that the

 DPF has been tampered with 3.
-Some new things will be included in the MOT
+Some new things are included in the MOT

 They include checking:

-- if tyres are obviously underinflated
+if tyres are obviously underinflated

 if the brake fluid has been contaminated

-- for fluid leaks posing an environmental risk
+for fluid leaks posing an environmental risk

-- brake pad warning lights and if brake pads or discs are missing
+brake pad warning lights and if brake pads or discs are missing

-- reversing lights on vehicles first used from 1 September 2009
+reversing lights on vehicles first used from 1 September 2009

 headlight washers on vehicles first used from 1 September 2009 (if they have them)

 daytime running lights on vehicles first used from 1 March 2018 (most of these vehicles will have their first MOT in 2021 when they’re 3 years old)

 4. The MOT certificate will change

 The design of the

+check the MOT history of a vehicle has been updated to reflect the changes.
 5. Some vehicles over 40 years old won’t need an MOT

 Cars, vans, motorcycles and other light passenger vehicles won’t need to have an MOT if they’re over 40 years old and have not been

-When the rules change on 20 May 2018, vehicles won’t need an MOT from the 40th anniversary of when they were registered.
-You can check the date the vehicle was registered online.
+Now the rules have changed, vehicles won’t need an MOT from the 40th anniversary of when they were registered or manufactured.
+You can

 If a car was first registered on 31 May 1978, it won’t need an MOT from 31 May 2018.